carlomilanesi/rs-measures/docs/Tutorial.md

 define_units_relation! {Joule == Watt * Second}
 ```

 In a couple of cases, you need just to specify that a unit is the opposite of another one.
-In such a case you can write something like this:
+In such a case, you can write something like this:
 ```rust
 define_units_relation! {Siemens == 1 / Ohm}
 ```

+Only the value `1` is allowed here.

 ## Creating a custom file `units.ts`